puru-rawal8/Cypher/README.md

 # Cypher

-A python3 based AI voice assistant, which will perform some functionalities followed by user query.
+A python3 based AI voice assistant, which cypher will perform some functionalities followed by user query.

 Modules used 📥 :